MICLab-Unicamp/LobePrior/LOCCA_README.md

 This repository contains medical image files, annotations, visualization scripts, and a tutorial to assist with data manipulation and analysis.
 The files are organized to support studies and experiments with biomedical imaging, particularly in lung computed tomography (CT).

+The main formats used here are:

+    NIfTI (.nii, .nii.gz): widely adopted format in neuroimaging and 3D medical imaging.

+    NRRD (.nrrd): commonly used for storing medical annotations, such as manual segmentations.

 ## Repository Contents

 1. **Compressed folder with annotations in NRRD format (`.nrrd`)**